-Between the famous KonMari method and the growing tiny house movement, people around the world are finding happiness in living with less stuff and decluttering.
+Between the famous KonMari method and the growing low impact living movement, people around the world are finding happiness in living with less stuff and decluttering.
 However, I believe the two biggest benefits of simplifying your life through minimalism are saving time and money.

 The simple act of living with less means fewer expenses, less maintenance, and easier choices.
 And all of these savings empower you to do more of what you love, whether that be traveling or reading or spending time with family.

 When my husband and I implemented these minimalist lifestyle tips, we quickly saw our bank accounts grow and our stress levels drop.
 We went from a 2,000 square foot house in Texas to an 800 square foot apartment in London.
 Weekends are actually fun instead of filled with chores.
 And despite our higher cost of living and reduced income, we’re traveling more than ever.

 If you’re ready to start your journey to minimalism, here are seven minimalist lifestyle tips to get you started.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, click here.

 Practice mindfulness before spending

 How long do you wait before making a purchase?
 Under a minute?
 Maybe a half hour if it’s a major expense?
 And how many times have you bought something, only to realize later that you didn’t really need it?